 When buying gold bars, then the worth absolutely varies according to which brand bars you purchase.
 Brands such as Umicore tend to be priced slightly lower than Swiss brands such as Pamp, which command a premium.
 However, the importance of brand diminishes when you look to sell.
 Certainly, we’d pay the same for a gold bar regardless of its brand.
 We simply base our price on the gold price, weight and purity.
 So unless you especially want a Swiss brand for ego, prestige or as a present, buy the cheapest bar possible.
 Its value will be the same when it comes to selling.
 We sell pre-owned gold bars which are amongst our best sellers to savvy investors who realise brand shouldn’t impact a gold bar’s worth.

 If you’re interested in gold as an investment, then there are two main types of physical gold to consider.
 Gold coins and gold bars.
-As long as these forms of gold are at least 22 carat in purity, then both are exempt from VAT.
+As long as these forms of gold are at least 22 carats in purity, then both are exempt from VAT.
 Other types of gold like jewellery, gold dust, lower purity coins, etc, will attract VAT and so are less attractive as effective investments.
-Generally speaking your gold bar will not be worth quite the same as the equivalent weight in gold coins.
+Generally speaking, your gold bar will not be worth quite the same as the equivalent weight in gold coins.
 The value of both tracks the factors already discussed.
 However, gold dealers will likely pay you very slightly more for desirable bullion coins such as Sovereigns than a gold bar.
 This reflects that the British coins are Capital Gains tax free and can be sold into a number of potential buyers due to their modest size.
 Certainly larger gold bars will usually be sold back into wholesale, so premiums are slightly lower to reflect that.
 We’re not talking a big difference, but perhaps a percent or so, depending on the market.